mckinsey/vizro/vizro-core/docs/pages/user-guides/kedro-data-catalog.md

 This page describes how to integrate Vizro with [Kedro](https://docs.kedro.org/en/stable/index.html), an open-source Python framework to create reproducible, maintainable, and modular data science code.
 For Pandas datasets registered in a Kedro data catalog, Vizro provides a convenient way to visualize them.

 ## Installation
-If you already have Kedro installed then you do not need to install any additional dependencies.
+If you already have Kedro installed then you do not need to install any extra dependencies.
 If you do not have Kedro installed then you should run:

 ```bash
 pip install vizro[kedro]